-We’ve all been there – highlighter in one hand and coffee or energy drink in the other, inexplicably surprised by the fact that we’ve been sitting there until sunrise.
+You’ve been there.
+You’re sitting there with a highlighter in one hand and a coffee in the other, inexplicably surprised by the fact its sunrise.
 Does it work?
-It might do in the short term, but if we’re preparing law students for life in the profession then it’s a short term gain for a long term loss.
+It might do in the short term, but if we’re preparing law students for life in the profession, then it’s a short term gain for a long term loss.

 ‘Spacing’ – spreading revision out into shorter blocks to improve retention.

-What Soderstom proposes, however, is really easily implemented in law school, for example:
+What Soderstrom proposes, however, is really easy to implement in law school.
+For example:

 - If law students are going to understand repudiation in contract, there has to be a contract with offer, acceptance and consideration in the first place.
 Why not get law students to identify them as part of a repudiation hypothetical?

 - If law students are going to understand self-defence, there has to have been a criminal offence committed.
-Why not get law students to identify the elements of the offence that the accused is said to have committed?
+Why not get law students to identify the elements of the offence that the accused allegedly committed?